vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/2/4/31_AchAryAya_bhaixaM_nivedayet.md

 <details><summary>Oldenberg</summary>

-31. He should stand silently till sunset.
+30. He should announce the alms (received) to his teacher.
 </details>